citp/privacy-policy-historical/t/tm/tmc/tmcc.edu.md

 Truckee Meadows Community College Web site provide links to other World Wide Web sites or resources.
 We do not control these sites and resources, do not endorse them, and are not responsible for their availability, content, or delivery of services.
 In particular, external sites are not bound by the college's online privacy policy; they may have their own policies or none at all.
 Often you can tell you are leaving a TMCC Web site by noting the URL of the destination site.

-If you have questions about this site, its collection of information, and its online privacy statement, contact [webmaster@tmcc.edu](mailto:webmaster@tmcc.edu).
+If you have questions about this site, its collection of information, and its online privacy statement, please contact [webmaster@tmcc.edu](https://web.archive.org/web/contact/).